mantidproject/mantid/dev-docs/source/WritingAnAlgorithm.rst

 Introduction
 ############

-Mantid's :ref:`plugin <Plugin>` architecture has been engineered so that it is easy for a user to write their own algorithm.
+Mantid's :ref:`plugin <Plugin>` architecture has been engineered so that it is easy for a developer, or intrepid user, to write an algorithm.
 This page is a primer for the user about to write their first algorithm and assumes no great knowledge of C++.
 It covers the basics, with links to more advanced options where appropriate.
 There is special description for the case when you are looking to add a custom :ref:`MD conversion plugin <WritingCustomConvertToMDTransformation>`.